 The report noted the improvements we have made in transparency by publishing our complete list of suppliers (below) so our customers know exactly where their products are made.

-It further highlighted as best practice the steps we have taken to ensure that workers have a greater voice by improving the grievance mechanisms available to those working in our supply chain.
+The Ethical Fashion Guide further highlighted as best practice the steps we have taken to ensure that workers have a greater voice by improving the grievance mechanisms available to those working in our supply chain.

 What does this mean for workers?
-The FLA audits and verifies our social compliance program to ensure that we are promoting and complying with international labour standards and best practices throughout our supply chain.
+The FLA audits and verifies our social compliance program to ensure that we are promoting and complying with international labor standards and best practices throughout our supply chain.